 Sri Mahalingeshwara temple is the oldest temple in Puttur.
 It has an inscribed slab of the time of Vijayanagara King Pratap Devaraya dated in the Shaka year 1353.
 Every year from April 10th to April 19th Jatra (Temple Fest) is celebrated with Rathotsava (Chariot Fest) and Lakshadeepotsava being special attractions.

 Location: This temple is located 50 Kms. south-east of Mangalore in Puttur.

-Dharamasthala Manjunatha Temple: The Manujunatha Temple is a prominent Shaivaite center that has Madhwa Vaishnavaite priests and is administered by hereditary Jain family known as Heggades.
+The Manujunatha Temple is a prominent Shaivaite centre that has Madhwa Vaishnavaite priests and is administered by hereditary Jain family known as Heggades.
 Every person who visits this temple here is welcomed and given a free meal with 03 days lodging.
 The Jain influence can be seen in the 39 feet statue of Bahubali erected in 1980 on a hill near the temple.
-A vintage Manjusha Museum, opposite to the temple houses a wide range of objects including ancient scripts on Palm leaves, silver jewelleries and religious statuary etc. During the annual festival ‘Laksha Deepotsava’ held in November – December, one lakh
+A vintage Manjusha Museum, opposite to the temple houses a wide range of objects including ancient scripts on Palm leaves, silver jewellery and religious statuary etc. During the annual festival ‘Laksha Deepotsava’ held in November – December, one lakh

 lamps are lit and various religious activities are celebrated.

 Location: Sri Manjunatha temple is located 75 Kms. east of Mangalore in Dharmasthala, Belthangady taluk.